TEPL-Team/TEPL/README.md

 programming TEPL is the choice for you.

 ## License
-TEPl was originally licensed under MIT, but for more security I set the license to the GNU license.
+TEPl was originally licensed under GNU, but for more security I set the license to the Apache license.
 In the end, I hope that this piece of software may inspire other projects and may improve the quality of new and existing software.